digitalnsw/research-help/challenges/index.md

 People are nervous about having conversations with people, and what they might hear.
 This can make them reluctant to do research.

 <button class="au-btn"> I've experienced this one </button> <button class="au-btn"> I'd like to up vote this one </button>

-Recruitment.
-Its hard to recruit the right users, or any users at all sometimes.
-People don't see how much work recruitment is because its usually done by a recruitment firm.

-<button class="au-btn"> I've experienced this one </button> <button class="au-btn"> I'd like to up vote this one </button>